تخطَّ إلى المحتوى

 }

-If you support secrets, be sure to call setGetEnv() before getSecret() when your environment variables are tied to the request:
+If the adapter supports secrets, be sure to call setGetEnv() before getSecret() when environment variables are tied to the request:

 import type { SSRManifest } from 'astro';